-- 2. Past offensive biological research and development programmes: - Na - Summary of the research and development activities indicating whether work was performed concerning production, test and evaluation, weaponization, stockpiling of biological agents, the destruction programme of such agents and weapons, and other related research. - 3.
-Past defensive biological research and development programmes:
+- Summary of the research and development activities indicating whether work was performed concerning production, test and evaluation, weaponization, stockpiling of biological agents, the destruction programme of such agents and weapons, and other related research. - 3.
+Past defensive biological research and development programmes: - Yes QUANDHIP project (Quality Assurance Exercises and Networking on the Detection of Highly Infectious Pathogens) - Period(s) of activities

-Yes

-QUANDHIP project (Quality Assurance Exercises and Networking on the Detection of Highly Infectious Pathogens)

-Period(s) of activities

-Associated partner since August 1, 2011.

-Project activities till July 31, 2014.

-External Quality Assurance Exercises: 1.01.2012-31.07.2014.
+NRL are associated partners since 01 of August of 2011, project activities till 31 July of 2014.
+External Quality Assurance Exercises: 01.01.2012.-31.07.2014.

-- Period(s) of activities - Summary of the research and development activities indicating whether or not work was conducted in the following areas: prophylaxis, studies on pathogenicity and virulence, diagnostic techniques, aerobiology, detection, treatment, toxinology, physical protection, decontamination, and other related research, with location if possible.
+- Summary of the research and development activities indicating whether or not work was conducted in the following areas: prophylaxis, studies on pathogenicity and virulence, diagnostic techniques, aerobiology, detection, treatment, toxinology, physical protection, decontamination, and other related research, with location if possible.